 - Explain how IMF can be used with Common Media Manifest and for delivery to Retailers in general

-- Explain how IMF components could be managed in a large system
+- Explain how IMF components could be maintained in an extensive system

 - Create a delivery consisting of two Interoperable Master Packages (IMPs), each delivering a Composition against a common Distribution Master

-- Identify obvious faults with badly constructed IMPs
+- Identify apparent faults with poorly constructed IMPs

 - List features you think should be added in a future revision of IMF